Why Responsible Sexual Behaviour is Important

 If you’re consistently having safe sex then you have even less to worry about, like Sexually Transmitted Infections (STIs), including HIV.
 Since having protected sex will make you less anxious, you’ll be more comfortable during sex and therefore have better sex (and a better sex life in general).

 It gives you more control over your own body

-Don’t feel bad about wanting to learn more about safe sex or wanting to know how you can behave more responsibly choma.
-Sex is a part of everyone’s lives at some point, and knowing how to have responsible sex every time is never a bad thing.
+Don’t feel bad about wanting to learn more about safe sex or wanting to know how you can behave more responsibly, Choma.
+Sex is a part of everyone’s lives at some point, and knowing how to do it responsibly every time is never a bad thing.